 However, DBS Points are not pooled when it comes to card cancellations.
 If I have a DBS Altitude and DBS Woman’s World Card and decide to cancel the latter, I’ll need to transfer my points out before cancelling or forfeit them.

-DBS partners with the following frequent flyer programs:
+DBS partners with the following frequent flyer programmes:

 (DBS Points: Miles)

-Transfers cost S$26.75 per program, regardless of how many points are transferred.
+Transfers cost S$26.75 per programme, regardless of how many points are transferred.